Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: BestPhotoPlus, Shutterstock

-These two may seem obvious, but there are some crucial factors you need to look at before placing Kitty’s food and water in their first room.
+These two may seem obvious, but there are some crucial factors you need to look at before placing the cat’s food and water in their room.
 First, because kittens are playful, avoid bowls that could tip over easily.

 Also, some kittens are allergic to plastic; try to avoid plastic until you are sure your kitten is not allergic to it.
-Finally, always ensure that the bowls are clean and fresh.
-Plenty of fresh and clean water is an essential need for a kitten.
+Finally, always ensure that the bowls are cleaned after every use to prevent bacteria from accumulating.

 Examples of food you can give your kitten include Purina ONE Healthy Kitten Formula, Blue Buffalo Wilderness Kitten Food, and Wellness Complete Health Kitten Formula.